 It will also make a difference when you send in your tax return.
 You can sell your home at a certain time to get tax breaks.
 One way is to match wins and losses.
 People who are about to leave or whose lives are changing a lot should pay extra attention to how these changes will affect their income and savings for retirement.
 This is the reason why you should get help from a pro.

-Talk to a tax expert or financial manager about your plan to make sure it fits your short- and long-term goals.
+Talk to a tax expert or financial manager about your plan to ensure it fits your short- and long-term goals.
 You should know about any changes to the federal or Virginia tax rules so that your plan stays safe.
 If you plan it right, selling your Richmond home can save you money in the long run.

 Virginia’s State Tax Laws and Home Sales